onyx-platform/learn-onyx/README.md

   - Challenge 0: Observe a minimal catalog
   - Challenge 1: Implement a catalog entry for a function
   - Challenge 2: Parameterize a function through the catalog
-  - Challenge 3: Implement a stateful grouping task
+  - Challenge 3: Implement a grouping task
   - Challenge 4: Bound the number of peers executing a task
 - Level 3: Functions
   - Challenge 0: Observe a basic function